decred/dcrdocs/docs/faq/proof-of-stake/stake-pools.md

 With that out of the way, you are correct that the only real benefit of the current pool is that it will provide worry-free voting since it provides multi-location redundancy and automatic failure recovery[^9262], neither of which your local setup is very likely to have.

-However, it is entirely possible that a stake pool could implement proportional reward splitting so stakers receive smaller and more consistent payouts, however that would come at the expense of having to trust the pool with the rewards since it would have to receive them in order to split them out (just like with PoW pools).
+However, it is entirely possible that a stake pool could implement proportional reward splitting so stakers receive smaller and more consistent payouts, however that would come at the expense of having to trust the pool with the rewards since it would have to receive them in order to split them out (just like with proof-of-work pools).

 ---